 How we have helped

-Examples of the ways we have helped FMHS staff to develop courses, course and multimedia resources to enhance teaching and learning.
+Examples of the ways we have helped FMHS staff to develop curriculums, courses, and course and multimedia resources to enhance teaching and learning.

 Underpinning each example is a learning design that links learning objectives, tasks and assessment.

 For some of these resources, your computer will need Flash Player.

 - Computer Assisted Learning for the Mind (CALM)

 - FMHS Everything Teaching

 Computer Assisted Learning for the Mind (CALM)